UberDever/skobki/README.md

 ## Parser

-Since lexican tokens are insufficient to properly manipulate the tree, the concept of node is introduced.
+Since lexical tokens are insufficient to properly manipulate the tree, the concept of node is introduced.
 Nodes are used to link text tokens into a tree.
 Node has the following structure:

 ```ts
 Node = {